44 Union Square: Performing arts uses

 44 Union Square was then leased in June 1994 by Alan Schuster and Mitchell Maxwell, who also operated the Minetta Lane Theatre in Greenwich Village.
-In preparation for converting the space for use by the Union Square Theatre, Schuster and Maxwell renovated the interior, painting the dome a sky-blue hue, and replacing the seats' upholstery with burgundy materials.
+In preparation for converting the space for use as the Union Square Theatre, Schuster and Maxwell renovated the interior, painting the dome a sky-blue hue, and replacing the seats' upholstery with burgundy materials.
 The building started housing the New York Film Academy in July 1994, and the Union Square Theatre held its first performance in the space that November.
 The Liberty Theatres, a subsidiary of the Reading Company, operated the Union Square Theatre.
 In 2001 Liberty Theatres bought the structure from the ILGWU.
 The air rights above the building were sold to another Reading Company subsidiary in 2005, giving the company the right to theoretically erect another structure above 44 Union Square.